 Fix #5: Edit Registry Entry of Your Remote Printer.

 If you are using a remote printer, it is possible that the server you are using is still running a 32-bit driver, which is no longer supported by Windows 10.
-The 32-bit universal driver creates a registry entry on your computer, which causes the error.
+The 32-bit universal driver creates a registry entry on your computer, which causes the issue.

-To resolve this error, you need to delete the registry key located at HKLM\SYSTEM\CurrentControlSet\Control\Print\Printers\<printer name>\CopyFiles\BIDI.
+To resolve this issue, you need to delete the registry key located at HKLM\SYSTEM\CurrentControlSet\Control\Print\Printers\<printer name>\CopyFiles\BIDI.
 Your computer will then generate a new 64-bit registry entry the next time you connect to your remote printer.

 Fix #6: Copy the PrintConfig.dll File to the Correct Folder.